AriFordsham/GHCWiki/commentary/compiler/backends/ncg/register-allocator.md

   Iterative coalescing is an improvement over regular graph coloring whereby coalescing passes are interleaved with coloring passes.
 Iterative coalescing does a better job than regular graph coloring, but is slower because it must alternate between the coloring and coalescing of nodes.

 ## [Code map](commentary/compiler/backends/ncg/register-allocator/code)

+## References

+If you decide to do some hacking on the register allocator, I would take a look at (at least) these papers first:

+**Iterated Register Coalescing**
+*George, Appel, 1996*

+Decribes the core graph coloring algorithm used.

+**A Generalised Algorithm for Graph-Coloring Register Allocation** *Smith, Ramsey, Holloway, 2004*

+For a decription of how to deal with overlapping register sets, which aren't fully implemented yet.
+Explains what the `worst`, `squeese` and `triv`functions are for.

+**Design and Implementation of a Graph Coloring Register Allocator for GCC** *Matz, 2003*

+For an overview of techniques for inserting spill code.